Haughmond Abbey

 Haughmond Abbey (/ˈhoʊmənd/ HOE-mənd) is a ruined, medieval, Augustinian monastery a few miles from Shrewsbury, England.
 It was probably founded in the early 12th century and was closely associated with the FitzAlan family, who became Earls of Arundel, and some of their wealthier vassals and allies.
 It was a substantial, successful and wealthy house for most of its four centuries, although evidence of abuses appeared before its dissolution in 1539.
 The buildings fell into disrepair and the church was largely destroyed, although the remains of some of the domestic buildings remain impressive.
 The site is now in the care of English Heritage and is open to the public throughout the year and free entry.
+There is a small Visitor Centre on site with an interesting exhibition of the Abbey.
+The visitor centre is opened and staffed by a team of volunteers daily between 11am and 3pm (times and opening may vary due to volunteer availability).

+The site is open from 10am until 6pm (Apr-Oct) and 10am until 4pm (Nov-Mar).

 Origins

 Seal of Henry I, showing the king on horseback.
 Alan FitzFlaad, founder of the FitzAlan family, seems to have made his fortune as part of Henry's military retinue.

 Breidden and Middletown Hills seen across the little cloister.

 King Stephen, who reigned 1135–1154.
 The civil wars of his reign were the context for the abbey's establishment.
 Although it was distinctively an Angevin house, he confirmed some of its early endowments.

 Empress Matilda, Stephen's rival for the throne, depicted holding a charter.
 William FitzAlan endured two decades of exile in her cause.
 She and her son, Henry II, were important benefactors to the abbey.

 Pope Alexander III, flanked by the Emperor Frederick Barbarossa and the Emperor's wife, pictured within a letter E, as part of a manuscript illumination.

 Henry II and his wife, Eleanor of Aquitaine.
 He gave land at Leebotwood and granted the right to make assarts around the abbey site – both strategically important for the abbey's later prosperity.